Taewan0508/multi_indicator_strategy/README.md

 A major learning outcome from this project:

-**A strategy failing on the tickers you tested does not mean the strategy itself is bad — it may simply be mismatched to the assets.**
+**A strategy failing on the tickers you tested does not mean the strategy itself is bad, it may simply be mismatched to the assets.**

 Different tickers have different structural behaviors: